 Downtown Storefront Improvements provides research, information, and analysis to help make decisions about whether or not to improve the appearance of a downtown building.
 This guide aids in assessing the feasibility of projects based on the experiences of others.

-Small-Town Downtown Forums are annual events that bring together business and community leaders working in communities of fewer than 1,500.
-Forum participants to learn from each other through case studies, round-tables and discussion groups.
+Small Community Forums are annual events that bring together business and community leaders working in communities of fewer than 1,500.
+Forum participants to learn from each other through case studies, roundtables and discussion groups.